tomcarmichael/makers_databases/recipes_directory/recipes_class_recipe.md

-# books Model and Repository Classes Design Recipe
+# recipes Model and Repository Classes Design Recipe

-_Copy this recipe template to design and implement Model and Repository classes for a database table._

 ## 1. Design and create the Table